Keto Hummus

 * Only add the water as needed.
 For a thinner or smoother hummus, you can add more.

-TO STORE: Cauliflower hummus should be stored in the refrigerator, covered.
-It will keep well for up to 2 weeks.
+TO STORE: Cauliflower hummus should be stored in the refrigerator in an airtight container for up to 2 weeks.

 TO FREEZE: Place leftovers in a shallow container and store in the freezer for up to 2 months.